sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 ### `getSession`

 Get or reload the current session from the server.
-Optionally pass `required` to force a signIn if you session exists.
+Optionally pass `required` to force a signIn if the session doesn't exist.

 ```vue
 <script setup lang="ts">